CCI-MOC/esi-leap/README.md

 ### Run the Services

-Start by instantiatiating the database:
+Start by instantiating the database:

 ```
     $ sudo esi-leap-dbsync create_schema